 The grape growers and winemakers in Sonoma County have long been at the forefront of creating and utilizing sustainable practices and are committed to living and working a lifestyle to ensure businesses and the agricultural heritage in the county will be maintained for years to come, leaving a true legacy behind.
 The winery and vineyard panel participants represent businesses showcasing a range of sustainability credentials and certifications including California Sustainable Winegrowing Alliance (CSWA), Fish Friendly Farming, Sustainability in Farming (SIP), Lodi Rules, and the recently launched Climate Adaptation Certification from the Sonoma County Winegrowers and the California Land Stewardship Institute.

-Interested members of the media and consumers can register for the free event by clicking here.
+Interested members of the media and consumers can register online for the free event.
 To promote the event, individuals are encouraged to use the following hashtags: #SonomaWine #SustainableAgriculture.
 Participants will be able to ask questions virtually at the end of the discussion.